ENJOY 2 MIN READ

 5. Apply for business licenses at the Metropolitan Authority

 The business license is also known as the Business Operating Permit (BOP).
 This is the permit that would give the go-ahead for the commencement of the business.
 Failure to obtain the permit before running the business would result in some issues with the metropolitan authorities.
 The cost to apply for a BOP at the Metropolitan Authorities depends on the type of business and the category in which it falls.
-Documents to be submitted depend on the type of enterprise (for example, restaurants must have permits from the fire department and the Town and Country Planning Authority and, among other documents, an inspection certificate from the Ghana Tourist Board).
+Documents to be submitted depends on the type of enterprise (for example, restaurants must have permits from the fire department and the Town and Country Planning Authority and, among other documents, an inspection certificate from the Ghana Tourist Board).

 6. Inspection of work premises by the Metropolitan Authority.